Surf Fishing How To – Tides, Times, And Everything Else Surf Fishing

 If you spend any time on San Diego surf fishing forums, you’ll here a lot about what some people think are the best conditions for surf fishing.
 There’s a whole lot to consider if you really want to get into it.
 When the surf is high and/or there happens to be larger differentials in tides, seaweed tends to get churned up and makes a pest of itself.
 I’ll also tell you that if you plan on fishing for leopard sharks, a medium tide with a minimal differential is ideal.
 An example would be a high tide of 3 feet with a low of 2 feet.

-In the summer months, the conditions don’t have as much of an effect on the fish and their abundance and willingness to bite.
+There’s a lot that goes into explaining the best tides and times for surf fishing.
+If you’re looking for a detailed explanation that will help you determine the best tides and times when you go out, read the linked article.
+I can’t explain tides in one paragraph.
 In general, the most productive times to fish will be dusk and dawn.
 Fish will also be much bolder during overcast mornings as opposed to a clear sunny day.
 All that being said, I hope your San Diego surf fishing experience is the best it can be!

 Best Beaches for Surf Fishing San Diego

 San Diego has an unparalleled selection of beaches to choose from.
 If you’re looking to get started, click the link below.
-I’ve put together a list with detailed reviews about some of the top rated and most productive spots: San Diego Beaches Overview.
-You can also find a lot of information on Grunion Runs right here.
-If you click the link, it’ll break down which beaches are best for grunion runs and which characteristics to look for.
+I’ve put together a list with detailed reviews about some of the best fishing spots in San Diego.

 Every beach is different so when you come to notice and understand the unique characteristics of each one, you’ll be able to target different species with great success.
 For instance If you want to target Leopard Sharks, between the selection of beaches San Diego has to offer, some beaches will provide a much better opportunity for success.
 Same goes for Corbina, Spotfin Croaker, Guitarfish, Soupfin Shark, Perch, Halibut and so on.
 Read up on the link above and if you have any questions at all, don’t hesitate to reach out to me through the contact us page.